ScorpiusDraconis83/azure-openai-keyless-python/README.md

 ### Costs

 This template creates only the Azure OpenAI resource, which is free to provision.
 However, you will be charged for the usage of the Azure OpenAI chat completions API.
 The pricing is based on the number of tokens used, with around 1-3 tokens used per word.
-You can find the pricing details for the OpenAI API on the [Azure Cognitive Services pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).
+You can find the pricing details for the OpenAI API on the [Azure OpenAI pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).

 ### Security guidelines